mantziou/mantziou.github.io/research.md

 ## Conferences, Seminars and Workshops
 ### Contributed

+**Networks and Time, London, (13 Jan 2023)** *Presentation on "A network autoregressive model for networks with time-varying edge weights*

 **The 24th International Conference on Computational Statistics (COMPSTAT), Bologna Italy (23-26 Aug 2022)** *Presentation on "Unsupervised attack pattern detection in cyber-security using topic modelling"*